Morocco Travel Advice

-- •• Marrakech and Fez can be very hot at summer time
+- •• Marrakech and Fez can be very hot in the summertime

-For present weather and climate Please visit these websites:
+For the present weather and climate Please visit these websites:

-Shopping: There are many things to shop for such us: Argan oil, Silver jewellery in Tiznit, Berber carpets, dates in Erfoud, metal and woodcrafts. you can also shop for leather goods (bags, sandals), pottery (for example: Tagines, plates), or buy pure spices ( including cumin, coriander, cinnamon ,paprika in addition to turmeric or saffron in Taliouine and ginger…), paintings, and traditional clothing (Djellabah), pieces of fossils of erfoud (plate, Ammonite ,candle-holder also trilobite of Alnif region…).
+There are many things to shop for such us: Argan oil, Silver jewelry in Tiznit, Berber carpets, dates in Erfoud, metal, and woodcrafts. you can also shop for leather goods (bags, sandals), pottery (for example: Tagines, plates), or buy pure spices ( including cumin, coriander, cinnamon ,paprika in addition to turmeric or saffron in Taliouine and ginger…), paintings, and traditional clothing (Djellabah), pieces of fossils of Erfoud (plate, Ammonite ,candle-holder also trilobite of Alnif region…).

 Area: 446,550 sq km / 172,000 sq miles